 - some old buildings

-- buildings with multiple floors and rooms, with different ventilation systems
+- buildings with multiple floors and rooms using different ventilation systems

-- systems designed for product manufacturing reasons, which may include additional recirculation
+- systems designed for product manufacturing as these can include additional recirculation

-If your workplace has a complex ventilation system, there is guidance from the Chartered Institution of Building Services Engineers (CIBSE), or you may need to get a ventilation engineer to provide expert advice on what system you need to reduce any potential transmission risks.
+If your workplace has a complex ventilation system, there is guidance from the Chartered Institution of Building Services Engineers (CIBSE).

 How will you tell your employees about the outcome of your assessment?